 Patent claims are the most critical part of the application.
 It defines the scope of the invention.
 The areas described in the claims state what is covered under it and what not.
 Patent claims are the legal basis of any patent protection.
 It creates a boundary to protect the claims stated for the invention.
 You need full technical (domain-based) and legal (about USPTO guidelines) knowledge to write patent claims.
 Since claims are an important deciding factor, you need to know how to proofread patent claims.
 It is a must before the final application submission.

 Proofread Patent Claims- Why?

 Any mistake in the claims section can put your overall efforts and money invested in vain.
 Let’s now explore the reasons why you need to proofread patent claims before final submission.

 To finalize primary and optional functions of the invention:

 Depending on the inventor/applicant’s requested protection type, claims must cover all the essential and optional features of the invention.
 It must include exiled institutions, people who may try to dodge the laws, and the target audience.
-The target audience can be the inventor, patent examiner, professionals who went through the entire process, licensees, patent counsel, etc. If you are proofreading patent claims, you will lower down the possibility of missing out any primary and optional functions of the invention.
+The target audience can be the inventor, patent examiner, professionals who went through the entire process.
+If you are proofreading patent claims, you will lower down the possibility of missing out any primary and optional functions of the invention.

 To finalize coverage determined by the claims:

 You need to construct the application broadly or narrowly under the existing prior art.
 Also, keep in mind the inventor/applicant’s request for the protection type.
 The applicant can take the knowledge on how he can extend the claims to cover maximum protection rights.
 For this, he can consult an experienced and trustworthy patent attorney from a similar domain.
 However, you need to ensure that the patent claims do not extend to uncovered areas(too broad).
 Also, it must not leave invented(too narrow) areas/aspects.
 The attorney/applicant needs to establish a pretty good balance to present the claims.
 And, if they proofread patent claims, it will further ensure the minimal probability of error.

 To make sure no infringement or copyright issues are left: